 Day 3 – Shape and Retard

-Day 3 of the bread baking process only requires a few minutes of your time, but they are critical minutes.
+Day 3 of this Cold-Proof Artisan White Sourdough Bread recipe only requires a few minutes of your time, but they are critical minutes.
 How you pre-shape and shape the dough will determine whether your loaf turns out dense or fluffy, lumpy or lovely.

 Shaping does take some practice, and even after hundreds of loaves, I still don’t feel comfortable with the shaping process.
 However, you don’t have to be perfect – your bread will still taste incredible even if it looks less like a batard or a boule and more like a blob.
 Hopefully, my step-by-step process with pictures will make things easier for you.